PmagPy/2023_MagIC_Tutorial/2_PmagGUI_intro/README.md

 <img src="images/MagIC_creation.png" width="300"/>

 These are MagIC format files that can be used for analysis in Demag_GUI.
-If you had more than one site to convert to MagIC format, you would repeat the *1.
+If you had more than one site to convert to MagIC format in distinct files, you could repeat the *1.
 Convert magnetometer files to MagIC format* step multiple times and use the *step 2* and *step 3* dialog boxes to merge all of the site level data into a single set of MagIC tables.

 ### Data visualization and analysis of the converted data